locnguyen2k2/HiCoffee-Order-App/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+>**Note**: Before running this app: clone the API references from this [HiCoffee Management System - ](https://github.com/locnguyen2k2/hi-coffee-management-system) and make some steps in this link.

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.